About Journal

 Data Citation

-Data should be cited in the same way as article, book, and web citations and authors are required to include data citations as part of their reference list.
+Data should be cited in the same way as articles, books, and web citations, and authors are required to include data citations as part of their reference list.
 Data citation is appropriate for data held within institutional, subject-focused, or more general data repositories.
-It is not intended to take the place of community standards such as in-line citation of GenBank accession codes.
-When citing or making claims based on data, authors must refer to the data at the relevant place in the manuscript text and in addition provide a formal citation in the reference list.
-Agricultural Biotechnology Journal follows the format proposed by the Joint Declaration of Data Citation Principles: Authors; Year; Dataset title; Data repository or archive; Version (if any); Persistent identifier (e.g. DOI)”.
+It is not intended to take the place of community standards, such as in-line citation of GenBank accession codes.
+When citing or making claims based on data, authors must refer to the data at the relevant place in the manuscript text and, in addition, provide a formal citation in the reference list.
+Agricultural Biotechnology Journal follows the format proposed by the Joint Declaration of Data Citation Principles: Authors; Year; Dataset title; Data repository or archive; Version (if any); Persistent identifier (e.g., DOI)”.

 Data Sharing Policy